felixfbecker/php-language-server/README.md

  - Reassigned variables
  - Nested access/calls on return values or properties

+### Protocol Extensions

+This language server implements the [files protocol extension](https://github.com/sourcegraph/language-server-protocol/blob/master/extension-files.md).
+If the client expresses support through `ClientCapabilities.xfilesProvider` and `ClientCapabilities.xcontentProvider`, the server will request files in the workspace and file contents through requests from the client and never access the file system directly.
+This allows the server to operate in an isolated environment like a container, on a remote workspace or any a different protocol than `file://`.

 ## Performance

 Upon initialization, the server will recursively scan the project directory for PHP files, parse them and add all definitions